cameronhill1/Skill-of-Living/README.md

 And when we _do_ ask questions, they tend to relate to playing the game better (eg. "How can I get X to like me?", or "How can I make more money?"), rather than questioning the game, or even the player ("Who am I?"), themselves.

-Instead, we tend to move through life, most of the time, with rigid certainty, holding fast to our opinions on everything from our religion, our politics, and our morality, to our diet, our fashion, and our sense of self§.
+Instead, we tend to move through life, most of the time, with rigid certainty, holding fast to our opinions on everything from our religion, our politics, and our morality, to our diet, our fashion, and our sense of self.

-But how can we be so certain about these topics, when we don't even know what we're doing here?<sup>0.5</sup>
+But how can we be so certain about these topics, when we don't even know what we're doing here?<sup>0.5</sup> We're trying to build completely stable structures on completely unstable foundations.

-It's easy to get caught up and lost in the day to day monotonies of our life in society... and never really ask the big questions, never really question the way things are.
+It's easy to get caught up and lost in the day to day details and monotonies of life in society... and never really look any deeper, never really question the way things are.

-**So that's the purpose of this site...
-To embrace the beautiful mystery of not knowing as a foundation, to rebuild from there with some (hopefully) independent thinking to find what's most important, and to experiment (together) in finding the best ways to live in alignment with that thinking.**
+So that's the purpose of this site... **To embrace the beautiful mystery of _not knowing_ as a foundation, to rebuild from there with some relatively clear (and somewhat crowdsourced) thinking to find what's most important, and to experiment (together) in finding the best ways to live in alignment with that thinking.**

 I'm not sure on the format that this will take - I have ideas, and some kind of a plan, but we'll see how it unfolds and changes over time.
 Don't worry though, it'll be obvious at each step of the journey as to what's happening next.<sup>0.75</sup>

 ### Why questions?
 And what gets in the way?

-Before we get into it, there are a couple things that seem useful and fairly important to discuss briefly:
+Before we embark on our journey, there are a couple things that seem useful and fairly important to discuss briefly:

 #1 - So far, we've talked a lot about questioning things.
 But is this even a good thing?
 Why not just "go with the flow"?
 Is it important to know what's important, "true"?
 What if we're 100% right, or even just "mostly" right about everything already - wouldn't that be a relative waste of our time and attention?
-Wouldn't our efforts be better spent elsewhere - like on taking action and on living in alignment with our answers?
+Wouldn't our efforts be better spent elsewhere - like on taking action and on living our answers?

-+ Also addressing the "100% right/mostly right" part...

-Let's address the first couple questions first...
+All good questions!
+Let's take the first couple first...
 Is questioning things a good thing?
 Is knowing what's important... important?

 Well, I could say something along the lines of, "Of course, dear fellow!
 Lest we be ignorant and wander about aimlessly"...
 But couldn't ignorant ambling be a good thing, too?
 The point is that, ultimately, I don't know - and I don't think you _can_ know until you start thinking about what's important / true (i.e. asking questions), and even then, you're probably on shaky, circular ground.
 So perhaps it's not important.
 Perhaps it is.
 Either way, at least for me personally (and I'm guessing that, if you've read this far, you're probably similar), I seem to have a tendency for curiosity, to observe and ask questions and learn and discover my blindspots, to try and make sense of things and find meaning.
 I can partly ignore or suppress this "drive", but that doesn't make it go away<sup>0.775</sup>... it's still there.
 It seems that most humans share this drive to some extent.